 102 West 73rd Street near Columbus Avenue

-The UWS outpost of this beloved Alice in Wonderland-themed mini-chain features lovely Lewis Carroll-inspired murals.
+The UWS location of this beloved Alice in Wonderland-themed mini-chain features lovely Lewis Carroll-inspired murals.
 Before you're seated, the staff sprinkles your kids with fairy dust and offers them fairy wings (although they're on lend, you can opt to buy a pair).
-The spot specializes in a British-style tea of scones, clotted cream and jam, but also serves savory sandwiches and salads, perfect for a light meal.
-For kids, there are the Menu for the Small and The Wee Tee, which includes a scone, kids' menu item, dessert and a beverage.
+The spot specializes in a British-style tea of scones, clotted cream, and jam, but also serves savory sandwiches and salads, perfect for a light meal.
+For kids, there's a Menu for the Small, or you can order The Wee Tee, which includes a scone, kids' menu item, dessert, and a beverage.
 Service is leisurely, so don’t expect to be in and out.
-Also, it's best to make a reservation as the place is often packed, but still it remains as one of our favorite spots for fancy tea outing with the kids.
+Also, it's best to make a reservation as the place is often packed, but still it remains one of our favorite spots for a fancy tea outing with the kids.